ckeditor/ckeditor5/docs/updating/update-to-43.md

 ### Table and cell border settings update

-The user interface of tables now clearly indicates the default border settings, allowing you to set “no borders” (None) for tables and cells without any additional configuration.
+The tables' user interface now clearly indicates the default border settings.
+It allows users to set “no borders” (None) for tables and cells without any additional configuration.

 ⚠️ In some cases this update may lead to data changes in the tables’ HTML markup when the editor loads them.
-Visually, nothing will change, and the experience will be the same.
+However, visually nothing will change, and the experience will be the same.

 ## Update to CKEditor&nbsp;5 v43.0.0